-The evolution of bab as-Salam (Bab as-Salam) from 1920s (left), 1950s (center), 1980s (right), gate no. 1, is the main gate of al-Masjid al-Nabawi, the prophet Muhammad's mosque in Madinah, Saudi Arabia.
+The evolution of bab as-Salam (Bab as-Salam) from 1920s (left), 1950s (center), 1980s (right), gate no. 1, is the main gate of al-Masjid al-Nabawi, the prophet's mosque in Madinah, Saudi Arabia.
 The modern Bab-as-salam retaines few of the features of it's predecessor, although the exterior dome no longer exists the interior of the rood is still domed.
-The floral patterned lintel above the old door was also retained in the it's successor.
+The floral patterned lintel above the old door was also retained in it's successor.
 Today a chandelier hangs in the doorway.